aaronspring/test_website/index.md

     +---------+-------------------------------------------+

   """
-  return 1 - rps_ML / climatology
+  return 1 - RPS_ML / RPS_clim
 ```

-The `RPSS` relevant for the prizes is first calculated on each grid cell over land globally on a 1.5 degree grid.
-In grid cells where numerical values are expected but `NaN`s are provided, the `RPSS` is [penalized](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/issues/7) with -10.
+The `RPS_ML` and `RPS_clim` are first calculated on each grid cell over land globally on a 1.5 degree grid.
+In grid cells where numerical values are expected but `NaN`s are provided, the `RPS` is [penalized](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/issues/7) with 2.
+The gridded `RPSS=1-RPS_ML/RPS_clim` is calculated from the ML-based RPS averaged over all `forecast_time`s and the climatological RPS averaged over all `forecast_time`s.
 The `RPSS` values are [clipped](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/issues/7) to the interval [-10, 1].
-This gridded RPSS is then averaged over all `forecast_time`s, spatially averaged (weighted `(np.cos(np.deg2rad(ds.latitude)))`) over [90N-60S] land points and further averaged over both variables and both `lead_time`s.
+This gridded `RPSS` is then spatially averaged (weighted `(np.cos(np.deg2rad(ds.latitude)))`) over [90N-60S] land points and further averaged over both variables and both `lead_time`s.
 Please note that the observational probabilities are applied with a dry mask on total precipitation `tp` evaluation as in [Vigaud et al. 2017](https://doi.org/10.1175/MWR-D-17-0092.1), i.e. we exclude grid cells where the observations-based lower tercile edge is below 1 mm/day.
 Please find the ground truth compared against [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/data/forecast-like-observations_2020_biweekly_terciled.nc).

 For diagnostics, we will further host leaderboards for the two variables in three regions in November 2021: